 Ah, the iconic Anglepoise.
 Invented by car designer George Carwardine, the first four-spring model was released in 1933.
 It was subsequently re-worked into a three-spring version for the consumer market, and in 1935, Model 1227 was born.
 And its near perfect balance of industrial functionality and stripped-down elegance has remained virtually unchanged ever since.
 There are many imitators out there.
 But the 1227 is the true original.

 Antique Car Prints (unframed): $9.99 to $12.99

 I’m not the biggest fan of Bond’s decór circa Dr. No. Green walls and ornate gold sconces just ain’t my thing.
 But the classic, antique car lithographs he has hanging on his bedroom wall are very fun!
 Bond uses simple, dark brown wood frames for the five he has.
 Depending on your budget you can go with more inexpensive prints, like the one above from All Posters.
 If you’re looking to make a bit more of an investment, you can find original lithographs on etsy for around $50.00 or at Fine Rare Prints for $75.00.
 It’s worth checking out Ebay as well.
 The best part is you get to mix and match the cars you like to create your own set.

 What more can we say about good ol’ Jack?
 M’s little desk buddy has become a fan favorite collectible.
 As you can clearly see from the insane prices some people are asking on Amazon for the now discontinued original.
-Meanwhile, on Ebay prices start around $180 for a new one.
-And used ones aren’t that common.
-Or that much cheaper.
+Meanwhile, on Ebay prices for used ones start around $500.
+And they ain’t that common.